 Kubernetes and containers are changing how applications are built, deployed, and managed.
 These distros are leading the charge.

 Software-as-a-service doesn’t work for everybody, an issue that Gravitational takes on with its managed Kubernetes service Telekube.

 Software as a Service ('SaaS') has brought about a revolution in the way software is delivered to customers.
-The SaaS model evolved to alleviate the difficulty of adoption, large upfront investment and high cost of maintenance that traditional on-premise software required of customers.
+The SaaS model evolved to alleviate the difficulty of adoption, large upfront investment and high cost of maintenance that traditional on-premises software required of customers.

 Gravitational, a graduate of the Y Combinator 2015 class set out solve a very difficult problem for companies — how to deliver software in the cloud and on-premises from a single code base.